uschpc/webportal-netlify-gatsby/src/navigation/user-information/Condo Cluster Program/Program Information/program-information.md

 ### What's next?

 This is just a starting point for the new Condo Cluster Program.
-The CARC is currently developing more detailed policies .
+The CARC is currently developing more detailed policies.
 More information will be available in the next 6 months as we upgrade the Endeavour cluster and add more features for CCP users.
 If you have any questions about the CCP, please contact us at <carc-condo@usc.edu>.